Welcome to our fundraising page, and thank you for supporting the McGill Classics Play! You can donate here.

 - Since 2011, the McGill Classics Play has produced Aeschylus' Agamemnon, Euripides' Hippolytos, and Sophocles' Philoktetes, Aristophanes' Lysistrata, Seneca's Thyestes, and Plato's Symposium.

-- In the last six years, over 150 students have gained valuable experience participating in the McGill Classics Play (translating, directing, acting, writing music, playing music, designing and making costumes, doing make-up, designing lighting, tech directing, stage managing, managing publicity and marketing, and keeping the books).
+- In the last eleven years, over 300 students have gained valuable experience participating in the McGill Classics Play (translating, directing, acting, writing music, playing music, designing and making costumes, doing make-up, designing lighting, tech directing, stage managing, managing publicity and marketing, and keeping the books).
 These students are undergraduates and graduates, and have come from faculties across McGill- we have also had students from UdeM and Concordia participate.

 - Any university student who wants to participate can; anyone who auditions is cast.